top of page

 Practice number 23 is the one about grooves or ditches, often translated as furrows.
 Since the Indiculus is very general, it is difficult or impossible to really understand what the superstitious rituals actually did look like, and what their purpose was.
 Nevertheless, it gives us a rare insight into some of the pre-Christian practices of the Saxons and the Frisians in the Early Middle Ages.

-Although not in the terp region, the practice of grooves in ritual practices has been found in a clay mound at present-day town of Katwijk in province Zuid Holland as well.
-This terp was actually a burial ground, more or less during the Roman Period.
+Although not in the terp region, the practice of grooves in ritual practices has been found in a clay mound at the present-day town of Katwijk in the province of Zuid Holland as well.
+This earthwork was actually a burial ground, more or less during the Roman Period.
 Here, circular grooves encircling cremation graves have been excavated.
-The cemetery of the village of Oosterbeintum in province Friesland also has circular ditches.
+The cemetery of the village of Oosterbeintum in the province of Friesland also has circular ditches.
 From other burial grounds from the Iron Age in the Netherlands we know that these grounds were considered transitional places between earth and the world of spirits.
 The burial grounds were often encircled by furrows.
 More in general, Late Bronze Age interments, often in an urn, where placed in a pit surrounded by a circular or oblong ring-ditch (Waterbolk 1977).

 Mostly these grooves are made in sandstone and the gravel that came of it was often dissolved in water and used to cure illnesses.
 By the way, not only gravel was used, but pulverized human bone as well.
 This latter practice was documented by historian Gregory of Tours in the sixth century.